Banna (Birdoswald): History of excavations

-Extensive geophysical surveys, both magnetometry and earth resistance survey, were conducted by TimeScape Surveys (Alan Biggins & David Taylor, 1999 & 2004) between 1997 -2001.
+Extensive geophysical surveys, both magnetometry and earth resistance survey, were conducted by TimeScape Surveys (Alan Biggins and David Taylor, 1999 and 2004) between 1997 and 2001.
 These surveys established that the sub-surface remains in the fort were well preserved.

-An area between the fort and the escarpment was excavated by Channel 4's archaeological television programme Time Team in January 2000.
+An area between the fort and the escarpment was excavated by the Channel 4 archaeological television programme Time Team in January 2000.
 The excavation detected signs of an extramural settlement (vicus), but the area is liable to erosion and the majority of the vicus could have fallen over the cliffs.

-In 2021 Newcastle University, Historic England, and English Heritage launched a major new archaeological excavation at the site.
+In 2021, Newcastle University, Historic England, and English Heritage launched a major new archaeological excavation at the site.

 Birdoswald Roman Fort today

 Today the fort's site is operated by English Heritage as Birdoswald Roman Fort.
 The visitor centre features displays and reconstructions of the fort, exhibits about life in Roman Britain, the site's history through the ages, and archaeological discoveries in the 19th and 20th centuries.
 Visitors can walk outside along the excavated remains of the fort.